SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Object code is the code that the compiler produces, generally machine code.
 The object file is the file containing object code.

-##### compiler options

-A compiler option is a setting that changes what a compiler does.
-Compiler options may be set via pragmas, via a config file, via CLI options, or via a combination.
-TS|config, CLI

-Release profiles are sets of compiler options for certain scenarios, e.g. dev, release, ...
-Rust allows customization of its release profiles via the Cargo.toml [profile.*] headers

-###### TS

-compiler option|function
-strict|activate a bunch of other options, amongst others noImplicitAny and strictNullChecks

-###### Rust

-rust has a set of compiler options that allow the conditional compilation of code.
-In rust, a compile-time feature flag is a compiler option that allows conditional inclusion or exclusion of code. rust allows the creation of custom compile-time feature flags that may be used in the conditional compilaton of code via compiler options. rust has two types of pragmas to specify a set of compiler conditions that must be met: attributes and macros, both indicated by cfg. in rust, you specify custom compile-time feature flags in a [features] section of your Cargo.toml in the [features] section of your Cargo.toml, each key specifies a feature, and takes an array of crates or other features to optionally require. you can activate a feature for an external crate by referring to it within the features array that is part of the table defining the dependency. custom compile-time feature flags are refered to in `cfg` by the <cfg-name> feature compile-time feature flags are enabled by cargo build --features "<featurename>" any cfg condition is enabled by --cfg "featurename" cfg-attribute-sytnax ::= #\[cfg(<cfg-predicate>)\] cfg-predicate ::= <cfg-option>|<cfg-logic-function-multiple>|<cfg-not>
-cfg-option ::= <cfg-name> = "<cfg-value>"
-cfg-logic-function ::= (all|any)\(<cfg-predicate-list>\)
-cfg-not ::= not\(<cfg-predicate>\)
-cfg-predicate-list ::= <cfg-predicate>{, <cfg-predicate>}

 ### Steps involved